pousse-cafe/pousse-cafe.github.io/documentation.md

 The class `poussecafe.attribute.adapters.DataAdapters` contains a collection of factory methods instantiating common data adapters.

-### Entity Attributes
+### Entity attributes

-Entity Attributes enable the implementation of one-to-one and one-to-many relations between entities.
-Many-to-many relations are implemented using an additional Aggregate acting as the relation between other Aggregates.
+Entity attributes enable the implementation of one-to-one and one-to-many relations between entities.
+Many-to-many relations are implemented using an additional aggregate acting as the relation between other aggregates.

-Entity Attributes i.e. Attributes whose type is a sub-class of `poussecafe.domain.Entity` require a different approach because:
+Entity attributes i.e. Attributes whose type is a sub-class of `poussecafe.domain.Entity` require a different approach because:

-- altering individual Attributes of an Entity has to update immediately the data (i.e. the value returned by an Entity Attribute is mutable, which should generally not be the case),
+- altering individual Attributes of an entity has to update immediately the data (i.e. the value returned by an entity Attribute is mutable, which should generally not be the case),
-- Domain Events issued while interacting with an Entity are queued at the Aggregate level.
+- domain events issued while interacting with an entity are queued at the aggregate level.

 Therefore, there is a need for a specific attribute class `EntityAttribute<E extends Entity>`.

-The following snippet illustrates how to set the value of an Entity Attribute:
+The following snippet illustrates how to set the value of an entity Attribute:

     var newEntity = newEntityBuilder(MyEntity.class).withId(someId).build();
     // Set newEntity attributes and/or call its methods here attributes().entity().value(newEntity);

-The `OptionalEntityAttribute` is similar to `EntityAttribute` but supports the case where no Entity is available.
+The `OptionalEntityAttribute` is similar to `EntityAttribute` but supports the case where no entity is available.

 Both `EntityAttribute` and `OptionalEntityAttribute` implement a one-to-one relation.

 `EntityMapAttribute` enables the implementation of one-to-many relations.
 It extends `MapAttribute<K, E extends Entity<K, ?>`.

-The following snippet illustrates how to put a new Entity in the Entities map:
+The following snippet illustrates how to put a new entity in the Entities map:

     var newEntity = newEntityBuilder(MyEntity.class).withId(someId).build();
     // Set newEntity attributes and/or call its methods here map.putEntity(newEntity);

-## Configuring Services
+## Configuring services

-Sometimes, Services need some external configuration (e.g. a URL to inject into a text).
-When [instantiating the Runtime](#run-you-model), configuration entries may be added with Runtime Builder's `withConfiguration` methods.
-Runtime's `poussecafe.runtime.Configuration` instance can be injected in a Service, giving access to configuration entries.
+Sometimes, services need some external configuration (e.g. a URL to inject into a text).
+When [instantiating the runtime](#run-you-model), configuration entries may be added with runtime Builder's `withConfiguration` methods. runtime's `poussecafe.runtime.Configuration` instance can be injected in a service, giving access to configuration entries.

-For example, let's have a Runtime created as follows:
+For example, let's have a runtime created as follows:

     new Runtime.Builder()
         ...